kevmitch/win_battery_log/README.md

 ## win_battery_log

-This is a small command line utility to measure and record the battery statistics in Microsoft Windows.
+This is a small command line utility to measure and record battery statistics in Microsoft Windows.
 It should report the battery charge or discharge rate in milliwatts, the voltage in millivolts and for each measurement, the number of seconds since recording began.
 It was written to